dranjan/python-plyfile/README.md

 array of type `'i4'` and length 3.
 The reason is simply that the PLY format provides no way to find out that each "vertex_indices" field has length 3 without actually reading all the data, so `plyfile` has to assume that this is a variable-length property.
+However, see below (and `examples/plot.py`) for an easy way to recover a two-dimensional array from a list property.

 For example, if we wanted to create the "vertex" and "face" PLY elements of the `tet.ply` data directly as `numpy` arrays for the purpose of